10-minute tour of xorq

 path = xo.config.options.pins.get_path("batting")

-batting = con.read_parquet(path, table="batting")
+batting = con.read_parquet(path, table_name="batting")

 xorq can read data from various sources.
 Here we’re reading a Parquet file directly.
-The table_name
+The table_name parameter specifies how this table will be referenced inside the con backend.

 Basic Operations